Circle actions and Suspension operations on Smooth manifolds: Remarks

-The definitions, results and calculations of the present paper are likely to be extended in certain cases.
+The constructions, results and calculations of the present paper are likely to be generalized.
 We discuss such examples.

-\textbf{6.1.} According to Duan-Liang \cite[Corollary 2]{DL} and Theorem C, the classification of the $1$-connected $5$- and $6$-dimensional manifolds that admit regular circle actions has been completed.
+\textbf{7.1.} By Duan-Liang \cite[Corollary 2]{DL} and Theorem C, the classification of the $1$-connected $5$- and $6$-dimensional manifolds that admit regular circle actions has been completed.
 In addition, Montgemory-Yang \cite{MY} showed that among all the $28$\ homotopy $7$ -spheres there are precisely $10$\ admit regular circle actions, which has been extended by Jiang \cite{J} to the classification of regular circle actions on the $2$-connected $7$-manifolds, both in the topological and smooth categories.
-Hopefully, the suspension operations, combined with Theorem B, could provide a general tool to deal with the classification problems in higher dimensional situations.
+As suggested by the proofs of Theorem C and Theorem D, the suspension operations, combined with Theorem B, could provide a powerful tool to deal with the classification problems in the higher dimensional cases.